Insight by FEBA

 All of this paperwork, Pierce and Campbell said, should be submitted to the agency as early as allowed, usually 90 days before retirement.
 This gives the agency as much time as possible to process it, because there will be delays, Campbell said.
 Then on the date of your retirement, that packet goes from your agency to OPM.
 OPM does have a processing backlog; it can take up to 90 days for them to begin processing your retirement packet.

 That’s why it’s important to save up a lump sum ahead of retirement to cover those first few months between the last paycheck and the first full annuity payment.
-Many federal employees will save up vacation time, which is paid out in one lump sum at the end of your employment, to help get over the hump.
+Many federal employees will save up annual leave time, which is paid out in one lump sum at the end of your employment, to help get over the hump.
 Others rely on the Thrift Savings Plan accounts, but it’s important to remember that it will be two to four weeks before TSP recognizes you’ve retired; during that time, there will be a blackout period where you won’t be able to withdraw money.
 So if TSP figures into your early retirement plans, it’s important to withdraw what you need before actually retiring.

 But the main thing prospective retirees need to remember to make this process as quick and painless as possible is to fill out the paperwork correctly.